WillemB2104/WillemB2104.github.io/_pages/about.md

 {% include collaboration-map.html %}

-This kind of work often looks unglamorous, but it is what allows the field to move forward: agreeing on shared protocols, reconciling data collected in different ways at different hospitals, and building analyses that hold up across populations rather than fitting the quirks of one scanner in one place.
+This kind of work often looks unglamorous, but it is what allows the field to move forward: agreeing on shared standardized protocols, reconciling data collected in different ways at different hospitals, and building analyses that hold up across populations rather than fitting the quirks of one scanner in one place.
 The studies I have led within these consortia are described on the [research page]({{ "/research/" | relative_url }}).

-My collaboration with **Prof. Paul Thompson**, director of ENIGMA, has been supported by three personal grants from the Royal Netherlands Academy of Arts and Sciences (KNAW): the
+My collaboration with **Prof. Paul Thompson**, director of ENIGMA, has been supported by personal grants from the Royal Netherlands Academy of Arts and Sciences (KNAW): the
 [Van der Gaag](https://www.knaw.nl/interview-van-der-gaag-beurs-willem-bruin-onderzoek-naar-stemmingsstoornissen-bij-jongeren),
 Van Leersum and Ter Meulen grants.
-Together they have funded repeated research visits to his lab at USC.
-The KNAW published a short [interview about the Van der Gaag project](https://www.knaw.nl/interview-van-der-gaag-beurs-willem-bruin-onderzoek-naar-stemmingsstoornissen-bij-jongeren)
+They have supported several research visits to his lab at USC, where I have worked closely with the ENIGMA team.
+The KNAW published a short
+[interview about the Van der Gaag project](https://www.knaw.nl/interview-van-der-gaag-beurs-willem-bruin-onderzoek-naar-stemmingsstoornissen-bij-jongeren)
 (in Dutch), covering the use of AI and normative modelling to study brain development in young people with anxiety and mood disorders.

 ## Approach

-I care most about **validation**: checking that a finding still holds outside the data it came from.
-It is surprisingly easy to build a model that predicts well for the patients it was developed on and then fails for patients at a different hospital, scanned on a different machine.
-A model like that has not really learned anything about the disorder.
+I care about **validation**: checking that a finding still holds outside the data it was derived from.
+It is much easier to build a model that performs well in the sample it was developed on than one that generalises to patients at another hospital, scanned on a different machine.
+A model that does not generalise may still capture something about the disorder, but it is unclear how much of what it has learned will hold beyond the original sample.

-So the test I hold my own work to is whether it survives contact with new, unseen patients who look like the ones a clinician actually sees: people already on medication, people with more than one diagnosis, people who are mildly unwell and people who are severely unwell.
-Carefully selected study samples tend to leave most of that out.
+That is why I ask whether my models hold up in new patients who resemble those seen in practice: people on medication, with multiple diagnoses, and across the full range of illness severity.
+Carefully selected study samples often leave much of this variation out.

 I also share my analysis pipelines and preprocessing tools [openly on GitHub](https://github.com/WillemB2104), for much the same reason: